bitcoin-computer/monorepo/packages/fungible-token/README.md

 # Fungible Token

 A application for minting, storing, and sending fungible tokens on Litecoin.
-Build with the [Bitcoin Computer](http://bitcoincomputer.io) library.
+Build with the [Bitcoin Computer](http://bitcoincomputer.io).
 You can find more information in the accompanying [Medium Article](https://medium.com/@clemensley/how-to-build-a-token-on-bitcoin-in-javascript-c2439cf1b273).

 ![chat-screen](https://i.ibb.co/hMqsDjQ/Screen-Shot-2020-09-23-at-00-16-18.png)

 ## Installation

 Install the [Bitcoin Computer  Monorepo](https://github.com/bitcoin-computer/monorepo).
-Then navigate from the root folder of the monorepo to the folder ``packages/wallet``.
+Then navigate from the root folder of the monorepo to the folder ``packages/fungible-token``.

 ```bash
 git clone git@github.com:bitcoin-computer/monorepo.git